shpwrck/rancher-training-material/kubernetes-distributions/script/source.md

 ![](rke2-2.jpeg)
 <!-- Start Script -->
 `RKE2` is a hardened and FIPS-enabled Kubernetes distribution focused on security and compliance.
-`RKE2` targets standard risk management frameworks and provides opetions to pass the Center for Internet Security (`CIS`) Kubernetes benchmarks.
+`RKE2` targets standard risk management frameworks and provides options to pass the Center for Internet Security (`CIS`) Kubernetes benchmarks.
 `RKE2` enables FIPS 140-2 compliance which means `RKE2` is built with US Government approved FIPS validated cryptographic libraries.
 Users can install `RKE2` with an easy-to-use installation script and configuration file.
 `RKE2` uses container-d as its container runtime.
-`RKE2` uses NGINX as the default ingress controller and Canal is the default `CNI` plugin.
+`RKE2` uses NGINX as the default ingress controller and Canal as the default `CNI` plugin.
 <!-- End Script -->
 ---